shauleiz/vJoy/README.md

 telling you that the system is in test mode.
 Worth noting that doing that this is only for testing and not for permanent use.

-Install the test certificate in the thrusted root store, see:
+Install the test certificate in the trusted root store, see:

 https://www.tbs-certificates.co.uk/FAQ/en/174.html